layo02/Deep-Learning-Hardware-Benchmark/README.md

 This repository contains the proposed implementation for benchmarking to evaluate whether a setup of hardware is feasible for complex deep learning projects.

 ## Scope
 * The benchmark evaluates the performance of a setup having a single CPU, a single GPU, RAM and memory storage.
-The performance of a multi-CPUs/multi-GPUs or server-based is not considered.
+The performance of multi-CPUs/multi-GPUs or server-based is not considered.
 * The benchmark is built on the **Anaconda** distribution of Python, and the **Jupyter Notebook** IDE.
-The deep learning models mentioned in this benchmarked are implemented uisng Keras.
+The deep learning models mentioned in this benchmarked are implemented using Keras.

 ## Evaluation metrics:
 To evaluate the performance, the following metrics are used:
 1. **Total execution time**: the **total execution time** includes both the **total training time** and the **total validation time** of a deep learning model on a dataset after a defined number of epochs.
 Here, the number of epochs is 100.
 The lower the **total execution time** the better.
 2. **Total inference time**: the **total inference time** includes both the **model loading time** (the time required to fully load a set of pre-trained weights to implement a model) and the **total prediction time** of a deep learning model on a test dataset.
 Similar to the **total execution time**, the lower the **total inference time** the better.
 3. **FLOPS**: the performance capability of a CPU or GPU can be measured by counting the number of floating operation points (FLO) it can execute per second.
 Thus, the higher the **FLOPS**, the better.
-4. **Computing resources issues/errors**: Ideally, a better performed setup will not encounter any computing resources issues/errors including but not limited to the Out-Of-Memory (OOM) error.
+4. **Computing resources issues/errors**: Ideally, a better-performed setup will not encounter any computing resources issues/errors including but not limited to the Out-Of-Memory (OOM) error.

 ## Methods
-To evalute the hardware performance, two deep learning models are deployed for benchmarking purpose.
+To evaluate the hardware performance, two deep learning models are deployed for benchmarking purpose.
 The first model is a modified VGG19 based on a study by Deitsch et al. (**Model A**) [1], and the other model is a modified concatenated model proposed in a study from Rahimzadeh et al. (**Model B**) [2].
 These models were previously implemented in Vo et al [3].
 The model compilation, training and validation practices are similar to those mentioned in Vo et al [3].
-Besides, the mixed precision policy is applied for model training to make it run faster and consume less memory.
+Besides, the mixed-precision policy is applied for model training to make it run faster and consume less memory.

 ![](images/ModelA.png)
 Figure 1: Network architecture of **Model A**.
 This model consists of a **VGG19 convolutional base** followed by four **convolutional layers**, a **Global Average Pooling** layer, and finally three **fully-connected neural** layers (the **Dropout** layers are excluded, but they are still presented in the actual implementation) [3].